Aliases for TLR7 Gene

 Previous GeneCards Identifiers for TLR7 Gene

 The protein encoded by this gene is a member of the Toll-like receptor (TLR) family which plays a fundamental role in pathogen recognition and activation of innate immunity.
 TLRs are highly conserved from Drosophila to humans and share structural and functional similarities.
 They recognize pathogen-associated molecular patterns (PAMPs) that are expressed on infectious agents, and mediate the production of cytokines necessary for the development of effective immunity.
 The various TLRs exhibit different patterns of expression.
 This gene is predominantly expressed in lung, placenta, and spleen, and lies in close proximity to another family member, TLR8, on chromosome X. [provided by RefSeq, Jul 2008]

 GeneCards Summary for TLR7 Gene

 TLR7 (Toll Like Receptor 7) is a Protein Coding gene.
 Diseases associated with TLR7 include Superficial Basal Cell Carcinoma and Anogenital Venereal Wart.
-Among its related pathways are TNF Signaling (sino) and p53 Pathway (RnD).
-GO annotations related to this gene include transmembrane signaling receptor activity and double-stranded RNA binding.
-An important paralog of this gene is TLR6.
+Among its related pathways are NF-KappaB Family Pathway and Diseases associated with the TLR signaling cascade.
+Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity and double-stranded RNA binding.
+An important paralog of this gene is TLR8.

 Toll-like receptors (TLRs) are single transmembrane cell-surface receptors, which have a key role in the innate immune system.
 TLRs generally exist as homodimers (heterodimers have been reported) and are found on immune cells; macrophages, B lymphocytes and mast cells.